mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 Greenplum Database has builtin support to perform JIT compilation using LLVM when Greenplum Database is built with `--with-llvm`.
 If you installed Greenplum Database using the `rpm` installation file, the install option `--with-llvm` is not necessary.

 It is possible to use JIT with both Postgres Optimizer and GPORCA.
 Since GPORCA and Postgres Optimizer use different models and the relation of their costs varies, you must tune the JIT thresholds according to your practical usage.
+See [Configuration](#topic4) for more information.

 ### <a id="topic21"></a>JIT accelerated operations